tiin-tiin/habit-tracker/README.md

 ![HabitStreak Demo](./demo.gif)

 HabitStreak is a full-stack habit tracking web application designed to empower users to build, monitor, and maintain productive daily routines.
-Just log your daily check-ins — the app automatically translates your consistency into a flourishing virtual tree.
+Just log your daily check-ins and the app automatically translates your consistency into a flourishing virtual tree.

 ---